nicklasdean/dat20c-temp/SQL 3 - Aggregate functions.md

 - How many fire pokemon has higher hp than the average pokemon?
 - What primary type are the fastest?

 **The answers will be publicized later in the semester.
-You can turn in your guess by Fronter**
+You can turn in your answers by Fronter**